-In this paper we have compared our approach with the one that results from an adaptation of the prior suggested by \citet{Straub2008}.
-We proved in \ref{app:asymptotics} that this prior gives an improper posterior in our framework.
-This questions the validity of the MCMC simulations, which could explain the lower performance of the SK's prior compared to Jeffreys prior.
-The authors in \cite{Straub2008} use the Bayesian methodology as we do, yet the consideration of uncertainties over the observed earthquake intensity measures and the equipment capacities lead to a slightly different likelihood.
-To stay convinced that the drawbacks of their prior that we highlighted are not due to our statistical choices, we dedicate this section to the study of the asymptotics of the posterior in the exact framework of \cite{Straub2008}.

-First we present the exact model of \citeauthor{Straub2008} for the estimation of seismic fragility curves in \ref{subapp:C1}, using notations consistent with our work.
-Second the likelihood and its asymptotics are derived in \ref{subapp:C2}.
-Finally the convergence rates of the posterior are expressed in \ref{subapp:C3} and allow us to conclude that the SK posterior is indeed improper.
+In this paper, we have compared our approach with the one that results from an adaptation of the prior suggested by \citet{Straub2008}.
+We proved in \ref{app:asymptotics} that within our framework, this prior results in an improper posterior.
+This puts the validity of the MCMC estimations into question, and could explain the lower performance of the SK prior compared to the Jeffreys prior.
+In \cite{Straub2008}, the authors use the Bayesian methodology the same way we do, yet the consideration of uncertainties over the observed earthquake intensity measures and the equipment capacities leads to a slightly different likelihood.
+In order to verify that the drawbacks of their prior highlighted in this paper are not due to our statistical choices, we dedicated this appendix to the study of the asymptotic expansions of the posterior in the exact framework presented in~\cite{Straub2008}.
+We shall first introduce the exact model of \citeauthor{Straub2008} for the estimation of seismic fragility curves in \ref{subapp:C1}, using notations consistent with our study.
+We will then derive the likelihood and its asymptotics in \ref{subapp:C2}.
+Finally, we will express the convergence rates of the posterior in \ref{subapp:C3}, which will allow us to conclude that the SK posterior is indeed improper.